Location Mpika or Shiwa Ng'andu, Zambia

 Open to Canadian Citizens and Permanent Residents only

-This is an exciting opportunity for a health professional to contribute to a new regional nutrition project led by CARE Canada.
+This is an exciting opportunity for an agriculture professional to contribute to a new regional nutrition project led by CARE Canada.
 The Southern Africa Nutrition Initiative (SANI) will improve the nutrition of women of reproductive age and reduce stunting of growth for children under five years old in Mozambique, Zambia and Malawi.
-The Nutrition Project Advisor will contribute to the implementation of the SANI project in Zambia.
+The Agriculture Project Advisor will contribute to the implementation of the SANI project in Zambia.

 As a volunteer, you will: